dewyze/presentations/vimscript.md

 ---

-# Making a Vimscript

-So you wanna make a vimscript?
+# So you wanna make a plugin?
-- plugins vs filetype plugin

-- :help write-plugin

-[.footer: `:help write-plugin, :help write-filetype-plugin, :help usr_41`]

----

-# File Structure

 - myplugin/autoload/mylib.vim => libraries
 - myplugin/compiler/ruby.vim => with compiler